Kaituna River: History

-Whitewater
+Whitewater rafting

 The Kaituna River is a world-famous white-water destination.
 The river has been run regularly by rafting and kayak since 1991.
 It is used for recreational kayaking, commercial tandem kayaking, rafting and sledging.
 It is a winter destination for paddlers from the northern hemisphere.
 The entrance to the upper gorge contains a slalom course that has been used by international teams for their off-season training prior to world championships and Olympic competition.
 The upper gorge contains a number of play features, including the famous "bottom hole".
 The entire river has been run.
 The temperate rainforest, warm water, and its unusual character means the river is well known in international whitewater kayak videos.

-Notable waterfalls in the upper gorge are Okere Falls, Tutea Falls (the highest commercially rafted waterfall), and Trout Pool Falls, all of which are accessible via the Okere Falls track.